Al-Qa'im (Abbasid caliph at Cairo): Life

 He was the son of Al-Mutawakkil I and he was the successor to the office after the death of his brother, who was not entrusted with succession to anyone after him.
 He was a strict man, and he established his reign.
 Al-Zawahiri died in early 857 AH.
 The Caliph took his son, Othman, as the ruler of the Sultanate.
 He took the title of Al-Mansour.
-He was the ruler of the state, Prince Anal, and a month and a half after he took over the Sultanate.
+He was the ruler of the state, Prince Inal, and a month and a half after he took over the Sultanate.

 Most of Uthman's Zahiri mamluks abandoned their support for Inal by 16 March when the Caliph al-Qa'im and the top qadis ("judges") passed a resolution stripping Uthman of his executive authority.
 Inal, at age 73, was thereby proclaimed sultan and entered the citadel later that week, capturing Uthman.
 On 9 April Inal had Uthman imprisoned in Alexandria.

 On 15 June 1455 Inal faced a mutiny by roughly 500 of his Circassian mamluks after assembling them to launch an expedition against Bedouin tribesmen invading al-Buhayra Province (the Delta region.)
 Inal had rejected their requests for customary camels as a result of the poor economic conditions of the sultanate.
 Consequently, the mamluks rallied in Cairo's horse market, refusing to participate in the expedition.
 Being leaderless, the mutineers were organized and directed by the higher ranking mamluks.
 They attempted to assassinate Yunus al-Aqba'i, Inal's executive secretary, as he departed from the Cairo Citadel, but his bodyguards warded off the attackers, wounding a few of them.
 The mutineers were then joined by the recently dismissed Zahiris (the faction which Inal originally hailed from) and subsequently besieged the citadel, demanding higher salaries and the handing over of Yunus.
 Afterward, Inal sent disciplinary officers to assuage the mamluks concerns, but to no avail.
 The mamluks proceeded to raid Yunus's house, but were unsuccessful and returned to the horse market.
 There, Inal sent a herald to offer the mamluks amnesty and their wounded compensation, but they refused and severely beat the herald.
 After the mamluks blocked the street to the citadel preventing the royal emirs from leaving.
 Inal dispatched four emirs to negotiate with the mamluks, but they were taken hostage until their demands were met.